-As WSPA (World Society for the Protection of Animals) we’ve moved the world to protect animals for the last 30 years.
+As WSPA (World Society for the Protection of Animals) we moved the world to protect animals.
 Our name may have changed, but our work – and our determination to protect animals – remains the same.

 Introducing World Animal Protection